OpenDroneMap/NodeODM/README.md

 See the [API documentation page](https://github.com/OpenDroneMap/NodeODM/blob/master/docs/index.adoc).

+Some minor breaking changes exist from version `1.x` to `2.x` of the API.
+See [migration notes](https://github.com/OpenDroneMap/NodeODM/blob/master/MIGRATION.md).

 ## Run Tasks from the Command Line

 You can use [CloudODM](https://github.com/OpenDroneMap/CloudODM) to run tasks with NodeODM from the command line.